aws/amazon-redshift-jdbc-driver/README.md

 build.sh
 ```
 It builds **redshift-jdbc42-{version}.jar** and **redshift-jdbc42-{version}.zip** files under **target** directory.
-The jar file is the Redshift JDBC driver.
-The zip file contains the driver jar file and all required dependencies files to use AWS SDK for the IDP/IAM features.
+The jar file is the Redshift JDBC driver.The zip file contains the driver jar file and all required dependencies files to use AWS SDK for the IDP/IAM features.

 ## Report Bugs